hamedsepehrnia/Digito-shop/README.md

 - Fully Persianized admin interface
 - Vazir font for better Persian text display
 - Automatic date conversion to Jalali (with option to switch to Gregorian)
+- Dark mode support for a comfortable admin experience
 - Image preview in lists
 - Statistics and useful information display
 - Advanced mode: show/hide less-used models